jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_.md

 ---

 :::hint{type="danger"}
-This feature is currently in its **Alpha **stage of development.&#x20;
+This feature is currently in its **Alpha **stage of development.

-- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.&#x20;
+- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.
-- In this phase, the feature may contain bugs or behave unpredictably.&#x20;
+- In this phase, the feature may contain bugs or behave unpredictably.
-- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.&#x20;
+- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.
 - We encourage you to provide feedback and report any issues to help us improve and refine the feature for future releases.
 :::

-## What are custom components?&#x20;
+## What are custom components?

 Custom components in Jigx extend the standard set of components, offering enhanced UI capabilities and features that allow you to create tailored solutions to meet your unique requirements and differentiate your apps.
 These components can improve the visual presentation and interaction within your Jigx App, and include custom elements like cards, views, buttons, icons, and text.
 Customization is made possible through CSS property options, with predefined code snippets providing limited variations.
 One significant advantage of creating custom components is their reusability across multiple Jigx files within a project.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6RShOWiXiqvk27k3aM_Oq_cc-introlight.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6RShOWiXiqvk27k3aM_Oq_cc-introlight.PNG" darkSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hhBMydsTIyzKopRlRQbqh_cc-introdark.PNG" size="44" width="1240" height="2500" darkWidth="1240" darkHeight="2500" position="center" caption="Custom Components" alt="Custom Components"}

-## Why and when to use custom components&#x20;
+## Why and when to use custom components

 It is important to know when to create custom components versus using the standard components.
 Here are reasons why and when it makes sense to create custom components: